Confidential Machine Learning on Untrusted Platforms: A Survey: Hybrid Composition

-\textbf{Comparison.} Comparison is essential in sorting vectors, building binary trees, training perceptrons and k-nearest neighbors, and applying activation functions such as ReLU, Sigmoid, and Tanh, which are crucial to neural networks.
+\textbf{Comparison.} Comparison is essential in many operations, such as sorting vectors and applying activation functions in training neural networks.
 Unfortunately, comparing two encrypted or protected integers is not trivial.
 Graepel et al. \cite{graepel12} pose the complexity of comparison as the reason to avoid algorithms like perceptrons and logistic regression in their SHE-based confidential ML framework.
 Veugen \cite{veugen} presents a client-server interactive comparison protocol for two encrypted integers based on the AHE scheme, which involves computation and transfer of $b$ many AHE encrypted bits.
 Each comparison incurs $O(b)$ homomorphic multiplications for both client and server.
-Lu et al. \cite{lu17} use the technique of ``greater than'' protocol \cite{golle06} optimized with the message packing of the RLWE scheme for comparing two encrypted messages, in a two-party setting.
-However, the associated complexity is an astonishing cost $O(2^b/h)$ of homomorphic additions when comparing two $b$-bit integers, while packing $h$ messages in a ciphertext.
+Lu et al. \cite{lu17} use the technique of ``greater than'' protocol \cite{golle06} optimized with the message packing of the RLWE scheme for comparing two encrypted messages in a two-party setting.
+However, the associated complexity is an astonishing $O(2^b/h)$ of homomorphic additions when comparing two $b$-bit integers while packing $h$ messages in a ciphertext.
 With GC, a comparison between two $b$-bit integers is possible with $O(b)$ AND gates and $O(b)$ communication, encryption, and decryption by two parties.
 Since GC-based comparison for full integers is expensive, one may use an efficient one-bit sign checking protocol \cite{mohassel17,sharma19} by encoding negative integers as two's complement, making the comparison cost is constant to the number of bits.
 Note that the GMW protocol of Goldreich, Micali, and Wigderson \cite{goldreich87} can perform comparisons just as garbled circuits but with $O(b)$ rounds.
-Similar sign-checking protocol might be used for GMW.
+A similar sign-checking protocol is possible with GMW.
 However, the GC-based comparison seems the popular choice in current solutions.